PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_7.md

     return indexed.unstack(columns)
 ```

-This revised version of the `pivot` function includes an additional check to ensure that the `columns` parameter is not None.
-If it is, a TypeError is raised with a clear message, addressing the issue reported in the test case and the GitHub issue.
-This fix ensures that the function handles the case of a missing 'columns' argument correctly, improving the usability and reliability of the function.
+This updated version of the function checks if `columns` is None and raises a `TypeError` with the correct error message if it is.
+This ensures that the function behaves as expected and raises the appropriate error when the required argument is missing.